How International Cargo Customs Clearance Can Cut Your Delivery Time by 50%?

 The Role of Experienced Customs Brokers

-While technology can speed up customs clearance, human expertise is still necessary to ensure smooth processing.
+While technology can expedite customs clearance, human expertise remains essential to ensure a smooth processing.
 A skilled customs broker understands the regulations of each country and can quickly resolve any issues that arise during clearance.
 Their knowledge of international trade rules helps prevent delays and ensures compliance with all requirements.

 The International Federation of Customs Brokers Associations reports that working with a professional broker can reduce customs clearance delays by 20%.
 A broker can handle all paperwork, ensure the goods are correctly classified, and liaise with customs authorities to resolve any issues.
-This ensures shipments are cleared quickly, often within 24 hours instead of 3 to 5 days.
+This ensures shipments are cleared quickly, often within 24 hours, instead of the usual 3 to 5 days.

 Pre-Clearance as a Strategy to Save Time

-Pre-clearance is a strategy that many businesses use to speed up the customs process.
+Pre-clearance is a strategy that many businesses utilize to expedite the customs process.
 It involves submitting the required documentation and receiving approval from customs before the shipment reaches its destination.
 This allows goods to be cleared en route, reducing waiting time at the port.

-The U.S. Customs and Border Protection’s (CBP) Automated Commercial Environment (ACE) system enables businesses to pre-clear shipments, cutting up to 50% of processing times.
-Similarly, the European Union’s Customs Pre-Arrival Processing system allows businesses to submit documentation before arrival, reducing clearance times by as much as 40%.
+The U.S. Customs and Border Protection’s (CBP) Automated Commercial Environment (ACE) system enables businesses to pre-clear shipments, reducing processing times by up to 50%.
+Similarly, the European Union’s Customs Pre-Arrival Processing system enables businesses to submit documentation before arrival, reducing clearance times by up to 40%.

-By utilizing pre-clearance, businesses can ensure that goods are ready to be delivered as soon as they arrive, cutting the total delivery time by several days.
+By utilizing pre-clearance, businesses can ensure that goods are ready for delivery as soon as they arrive, reducing the total delivery time by several days.

 Risk Management and Compliance to Avoid Delays